 Alpine Folding Exercise X-Bicycle Home Cycling Magnetic Trainer Price

 This is one of the most affordable bikes available probably due to it being new and it not being from a recognized fitness brand.
-It means you may get yourself a bargain.
+It means you may get yourself a bargain depending on availability.

-When I checked online it was available at Amazon where it qualified for free shipping.
+When I checked online it was available at Amazon where it could qualify for free shipping.